 Jim Gianatsis

-"I was 19-years-old working at a local Yamaha dealer in 1968 in my hometown of Biloxi, Mississippi, and had my first new motorcycle in years, a Yamaha CT175 that I was racing on the weekends in anything from scrambles, to motocross, to road racing (on a 1/2 mile banked asphalt stock car track on Saturday nights in nearby Mobile).
-I had one set of spoked wheels with Continental street bike tires for road racing, then late Saturday night after the races I bring my bike back to the shop and convert it back over to knobbies for motocross on Sunday morning.
+"I was 19-years-old college drop-out working at a local Yamaha dealer in 1968 in my hometown of Biloxi, Mississippi, and had my first new motorcycle in years, a Yamaha CT175 which I was racing on the weekends in everything from TT scrambles, to motocross, to road racing (on a 1/2 mile banked asphalt stock car track on Saturday nights in nearby Mobile).
+I had one set of spoked wheels with Continental street bike tires for road racing, then late Saturday night after the stock car race night, I bring my bike back to the shop and convert it back over to knobbies for motocross on Sunday morning.

 "One of my hobbies had always been photography, and since I was also shooting at the races I started covering the local races for Dixie Cycle News based out of Atlanta.
 Within a year I had turned AMA Pro motocrosser, moved to Florida to work at a couple of Yamaha shops there, and was racing in the Florida Winter-Am Series with guys like Gary Bailey and Barry Higgins, while also sending in race coverage and tests of new dirt bikes to Dixie Cycle News.